Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Obstructive sleep apnoea — a common sleep disorder which causes snoring and stop-start breathing during sleep.

 - Some medicines — such as ACE inhibitors.
-Talk with your doctor about this as alternative medicines may be available that do not cause a cough.
+Talk with your doctor about this as other medicines may be available that don't cause a cough.

 - Heart failure — a condition where your heart muscle is weak and can't pump blood around your body properly.